deezed420/PiCraft/README.md

 * May be buggy

 # Server Download
-PineCraft X can automatically download most popular minecraft servers or you can give a custom server jar.
-Below are the server jars that we can automatically download for you
+PineCraft X can automatically download most popular minecraft server jars.
+Below are the server jars that we can automatically download for you.

 ## Bukkit Forks
 * Spigot